AlephAlpha/Nekomata/README.md

 The implementation of non-determinism is based on the paper [*KiCS2: A New Compiler from Curry to Haskell*](https://www.informatik.uni-kiel.de/~mh/papers/WFLP11_KiCS2.pdf).

 The language is currently in an early stage of development.
 It has very few built-ins but lots of bugs.
 The custom code page is incomplete.
-The only supported numeric type is integer.
 I'm not even sure if it's Turing-complete yet (likely not).

 ## Name